On the Most Informative Boolean Functions of the Very Noisy Channel: Proof of Lemma 2

-We first introduce several new defintions which will play an important role in proving Lemma \ref{lemma: second_deriv}.
-For brevity, let $M\triangleq |f^{-1}(0)|$ henceforth unless otherwise specified. \begin{definition}(\emph{lex function}) Boolean function $f$ is said to be lex when $f^{-1}(0)$ only contains the first $M$, $0<M<2^n$, lexicographically ordered $n$-dimensional binary sequences. \end{definition}
+We first introduce several new definitions which will play an important role in proving Lemma \ref{lemma: second_deriv}.
+For brevity, let $M\triangleq |f^{-1}(0)|$ henceforth unless otherwise specified. \begin{definition}[lex function] Boolean function $f$ is said to be lex if $f^{-1}(0)$ only contains the first $M$ lexicographically ordered $n$-dimensional binary sequences. \end{definition}